PsySecGroup/threaded-sqlite-write/README.md

 ## Research

 * Order of records is not guuarenteed.
 It is important to have an accurate createdAt timestamp for your records for meaningful useful sorting.
-* Find a way to convert JSON to insert statements quickly.
+* Find a way to handle error messaging better than try/catch blocks